Terradue/scombi-do/test-workflows/raster/README.md

 * `green-band`: the band common name to use for the RGB composition green channel - Mandatory
 * `blue-band`: the band common name to use for the RGB composition blue channel - Mandatory
 * `aoi`: the area of interest expressed as a WKT expression - Optional
-* `color`: the color manipulation operations (see https://github.com/mapbox/rio-color)
+* `color`: the color manipulation operations (see https://github.com/mapbox/rio-color) - Optional

 Example: